Syracuse Child Custody Lawyer

-Resolving Custody Issues by Agreement
+Resolving Child Custody Issues By Agreement

 Parents in New York have the opportunity to reach an agreement regarding custody issues.
 In fact, the courts are required to have the parents attempt to reach an agreement.
 A Syracuse child custody attorney could assist with negotiating these agreements.